 The portfolio is approved by a two-thirds majority vote of a quorum of the ICS faculty (typically at a graduate committee meeting).
 The portfolio shall be distributed to the faculty in advance of the meeting at which it will be voted upon.

-The student’s advisor is strongly encouraged (but not required) to attend the portfolio review to provide relevant information, but may not vote (or be selected for pro/con positions).
+The student’s advisor is strongly encouraged (but not required) to attend the portfolio review to provide relevant information, but may not vote or be selected as one of the two reviewers.

 Portfolios should be submitted at least 10 days in advance of the graduate committee meeting in which they will be evaluated.
-(Ask the ICS Graduate Chair about scheduling.)
+(Ask the graduate chair about scheduling.)

 Students must submit their portfolio by the end of their second year in the Ph.D. portion of their studies, and must have their portfolio approved by the end of their third year of the Ph.D. portion of their studies.
 Failing to meet either deadline will result in dismissal from the program.